-5.1 The development of a Modern Slavery Statement is not currently (although it is likely to be in the near future) a mandatory requirement for local authorities so we could choose not to produce and publish a statement.
-This however is viewed as a backward step as we have previously made a voluntary commitment to produce annual statements and undertake key work to prevent and reduce modern slavery.
+5.1 The development of a Modern Slavery Statement is voluntary for local authorities so we could choose not to produce and publish a statement.
+This however is viewed as a backward step as we have previously made a commitment to produce annual statements and undertake key work to prevent and reduce modern slavery.